adamstrawson/Esendex-API/readme.md

 In this tutorial you'll be able to connect to the Esendex API and display a list of messages in your Esendex account.

+### deleteMessage.php

+In this demo you'll be able to pass the message ID to the deleteMessage function and delete the message from your Esendex account.

 I'll be adding more over time.